Ty Majeski: Personal life

 Majeski graduated from Seymour Community High School in 2013.
 In February 2017, Majeski moved from his home state of Wisconsin to North Carolina to be closer to the racing community.
 He reportedly took off a semester at UW-Madison as a senior majoring in mechanical engineering.
 He was the number one ranked oval player in the world for the online racing simulator iRacing from December 2016 until December 2021, which sponsors him in his racing.
 In early August 2018, Majeski announced his engagement to Ali VanderLoop on Twitter.

-When Majeski began working at ThorSport Racing in 2021, he moved from North Carolina to Ohio (although he still kept owning his North Carolina home), since unlike most NASCAR teams, ThorSport's shop is located in Sandusky, Ohio instead of the Charlotte metropolitan area.
+When Majeski began working at ThorSport Racing in 2021, he moved from North Carolina to Ohio (although he still owned his North Carolina home), since unlike most NASCAR teams, ThorSport's shop is located in Sandusky, Ohio instead of the Charlotte metropolitan area.
 The Thorson family (the owners of ThorSport) led Majeski to temporarily stay in the same housing development as them while he is searching for a permanent home in the area.